ron-dadon/microx/docs/api.md

 The `provide` method registers the method handler to the method name, so another service that will call this method will trigger the execution of the registered handler.

+#### mockup

+The `mockup` method accepts 3 arguments:

+1. **service** - the full name of the service to mockup (including version, otherwise will default to @1.0.0)
+2. **method** - the name of the method to mockup
+3. **handler** - the method handler function (see more below)

+The `mockup` method registers a mockup method handle.
+Calling the service-method combination will result in a local call to the mockup method instead of the real service.

 #### broadcast

 The `broadcast` method accepts 2 arguments: